TOP Famous Companies with Arrow Logos

 Wrigley's Spearmint Logo

-Wrigley’s Spearmint sub-brand stands out prominently in Wrigley’s portfolio, particularly due to its distinctive logo.
+Wrigley’s Spearmint sub-brand stands out in Wrigley’s portfolio, particularly for its distinctive logo.
 Unlike the parent company’s main logo, the Spearmint variant includes two pronounced arrows pointing in opposite directions.
 This bidirectional theme symbolizes the flexibility of the chewing gum’s texture.

-Wrigley’s Spearmint emblem, colored in a vibrant shade of green, is an unmistakable hint of the cool and rejuvenating minty flavor that chewing gum promises.
-The arrows serve as a dynamic element that imparts a sense of movement and elasticity, which goes well with the chewy nature of the product.
+Wrigley’s Spearmint emblem, colored a vibrant green, is an unmistakable hint of the cool, rejuvenating minty flavor that chewing gum promises.
+The arrows serve as a dynamic element, imparting a sense of movement and elasticity that complements the product’s chewy nature.

-The emblem’s double arrow design can indicate a long-lasting freshness that extends in all directions, engaging all the senses, and fully meets the expectations of a leading confectionery brand emphasizing freshness and flavor.
+The emblem’s double-arrow design can indicate a long-lasting freshness that extends in all directions, engaging all the senses, and fully meets the expectations of a leading confectionery brand that emphasizes freshness and flavor.

 Yamaha